Watch the full video

 Helping pupils explore the past through source enquiry

-This History scheme of work video equips teachers with strategies to help pupils use historical sources to investigate the past.
-It defines what sources are: written, visual, oral or physical, and explains how they become meaningful evidence when used to support historical claims.
+In this History video, teachers are supported in helping the children use historical sources to investigate the past.
+The video defines sources as written, visual, oral or physical materials and explains how they become meaningful evidence when used to support historical claims.

 - History, Year 3, British history 1: Would you prefer to have lived in the Stone Age, Bronze Age or Iron Age?, Lesson 3: Who was this Bronze Age man?